neumino/neumino.github.io/movies.md

-### The Legion
+### The Source of Shadows
-*Released on 2020-05-08, vote average 8.5*
+*Released on 2020-04-28, vote average 8*

-Noreno, a half-Roman, is entrusted with the mission of crossing the snowy mountains of Armenia, swarming with Parthian patrols, to seek help for his slowly dying men.
+This horror anthology film depicts ten tales of horror from twelve visionary directors as they take us on a journey to experience one of humanity’s most carnal fears; the fear of the unknown.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/uDp1pBwrqKE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/9-tnVLm9rrw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>